 What Are Hardiness Zones Anyways?

-Hardiness zones are geographical areas designated to contain a range of climates relevant to the specific growth and survival needs of different plants.
-The United States Department of Agriculture (USDA) developed a map which splits the United States into thirteen different zones based on the average annual minimum temperature of each area.
+Plant hardiness zones are geographical areas designated to contain a range of climates relevant to the specific growth and survival needs of different plants.
+The United States Department of Agriculture (USDA) developed a map that splits the United States into thirteen different zones based on the average annual minimum temperature of each area.
 This map, which was just updated in 2023 to more accurately reflect actual temperatures across the country, even goes so far as to break these zones up into sub-zones (ex.
-Zone 2a, Zone 2b, etc.) so that gardeners and landscapers across the country can be sure to only plant what will not only grow, but thrive in their area.
+Zone 2a, Zone 2b, etc.) so that gardeners and landscapers across the country can be sure to only plant what will survive in their area.
 Each zone has a 10-degree difference.
 For example, the average coldest temperatures for USDA Hardiness Zone 7 range from 0-10˚F, with subzone 7a containing temperatures from 0-5˚F and subzone 7b containing temperatures from 5-10˚F.

 Do Hardiness Zones Really Matter?

-You might be asking, does it really matter if I am in Hardiness Zone 5, but I want to buy a plant that is specific to Hardiness Zone 6?
-Many people may be tempted to buy a plant outside of their zone because they like the way it looks or the colors it displays, and then get frustrated at the business they bought it from when the plant does not survive or when it loses all its beautiful features that drew you to the plant in the first place.
-So, to answer the question, yes!!
-It does matter!!
+You might be asking, does it really matter if I am in Hardiness Zone 6, but I want to buy a plant that is specific to Hardiness Zone 7?
+Many people may be tempted to buy a plant outside of their zone because they like the way it looks or the colors it displays, and then get frustrated and disheartened when the plant does not survive or when it loses all of the beautiful features that drew you to the plant in the first place.
+So, the answer to this question is yes, it does matter!

-How To Read A Plant Hardiness Zone Map
+How To Read a Plant Hardiness Zone Map in the USA

-This task is really very simple.
-If you do a Google search, the first result will likely be a map of the designated hardiness zones with a legend on one side explaining which colors are correlated to each USDA zone.
+Reading a USDA hardiness zone map is really very simple.
+If you do a Google search, the first result will likely be a map of the designated hardiness zones with a list of USDA zones on one side, each with individual colors that are correlated to each USDA zone.
 As can be seen in the zone map below, the map of the United States is colored based on the average annual minimum temperature of locations across the country.

-Whether you are in Florida, Oregon, Oklahoma, Texas, Hawaii, Alaska, or any other state, simply find your place on the map, and the color of your area will tell you the annual average extreme minimum temperature range for that planting zone.
+Whether you are in Florida, Oregon, Oklahoma, Texas, Hawaii, Alaska, or any other state, simply find your place on the map and the color of that region will tell you the annual average extreme minimum temperature range for that planting zone.
 There are also many interactive maps that allow you to enter your zip code to be told the exact USDA plant hardiness zone for your location.
 Here in Fort Collins, Colorado, we are in Zone 5b, with extreme temperatures reaching as low as -10 to -15 degrees Fahrenheit, on average.

 So, our advice to you, if you want to have a thriving and beautiful landscape, would be to stick to the plants that are within your plant hardiness zone.
 Using a USDA hardiness zone map as a general guide when choosing plants for your gardens and landscaping is the first step you should take to ensure that the varieties of plants you choose will tolerate your growing environment.
-Not all garden centers and plant nurseries may have plants marked specific to the sub-zones, however if you live in Zone 5b, purchasing a plant that is hardy to zone 5 will be just fine.
-And if you are simply dying to have banana trees and crotons incorporated into your outdoor landscape, consider keeping these lovely plants as indoor houseplants.
+Not all garden centers and plant nurseries may have plants marked specific to the sub-zones, however, if you live in Zone 5b, purchasing a plant that is hardy to Zone 5 will be just fine.
+And if you are simply dying to have banana trees and crotons incorporated into your space, consider keeping these lovely plants as indoor houseplants.
 You can even place them outside on your patio during the warmer months, given your sun/shade is suitable to the requirements of the plant.

-If you have any concerns about specific plants or questions about what will grow in your area, please reach out to us!
+If you have any concerns about specific plants or questions about what will grow in your area, please reach out to us through our website!
 We are here to help with all your questions and are happy to provide you with the important information you need to determine which plants to grow in our region.
 Also, here at Bath Garden Center in Fort Collins, we only sell what will grow and thrive in the area!
-So, if you are purchasing plants for your yard and you live nearby, swing by for a visit!
+So, if you are purchasing plants for your yard and you live nearby, swing by for a visit.
 You won’t have to worry about whether your plant will survive, since all our plants are hand-picked and specific to our climate here in Northern Colorado.
 We look forward to seeing you and helping you pick out the perfect plants for your yard!